Vuxoni/Core-Configuration-Docs/_configfolders/02-ACPI/01-SSDTTime/index.md

 We can now choose the default option ```C. Only Conflicting IRQs from Legacy Devices``` to resolve the existing conflicts.

 - *2.* **FakeEC**
-Using the FakeEC option will generate SSDT-EC.
-This SSDT disables our existing embedded controller (EC) as it is not compatible with macOS.
-The EC is usually responsible for system paths, sensors, etc - since using the EC is not an option for us, we will provide needed data directly to the kernel using kexts.
-It automatically searches for the ACPI path of our chip and disables it if booting Apple's kernel.
-FakeEC then creates a fake EC that is compatible with macOS.
+Using the FakeEC option will generate SSDT-EC. macOS is very picky about having an EC (Embedded Controller) inside ACPI tables.
+If you have a ```PNP0C09```  (the HID for embedded controller) device defined in your ACPI, macOS will stall on some versions.
+In addition, Desktop ECs are not compatible with macOS - renaming them is therefore not a solution.
+Further, ```AppleBusPowerController``` requires a device named "EC" to be present (while it doesn't have to be a ```PNP0C09``` device).
+SSDT-EC does two things:
+1. It returns 0 for any ```PNP0C09``` devices ```_STA``` (status) method to disable it - it prevents macOS from using the incompatible EC.
+2. It creates a new device named "EC" without a ```PNP0C09``` HID to satisfy AppleBusPowerController.

 - *3.* **Laptop EC**
-Laptop EC creates a fake macOS-compatible companion EC named "EC" - it leaves the original untouched as the built-in EC is what manages battery statistics, brightness notifications, hotkeys, etc. Instead, it generates a patch to rename it if it's already named "EC".
+Laptop EC leaves the built-in EC untouched - it is what manages battery statistics, brightness notifications, hotkeys, etc. on laptops.
+If there isn't a device called "EC", Laptop EC creates a fake one.
+However, if there is already a ```PNP0C09 device``` called "EC", Laptop EC won't create a SSDT as it's doesn't needed.

 - *4.* **USBX**
 Starting with Skylake, systems started to change the way they handle USB devices.
 Consequently, USBX defines USB power properties - it defines a top-level USBX device.
 When a high-powered USB device is plugged in, the operating system gets informed of the appropriate power level to provide.
 SSDT-USBX is only needed on SMBIOS (System Management BIOS) based on Skylake and newer.